Niximkk/f-nemo/README.md

 ## My Fucking ToDo list
 * Fix bad PRs (by waiting the fix of course).
 * Saving IR codes in Spiffs (Bruuuuuuh).

+## Read this fucking FAQ
+* Q: Will you publish it on M5burner?
+  * Hell nah, compile it yourself.
+(And customize the code)
+* Q: Will you create releases with .bin's?
+  * Nuh uh.
+* Q: Why is your code shitty?
+  * Cuz its my personal version of nemo, just dont use it.
+* Q: What if i dont know how to compile it?
+  * [Youtube](https://www.youtube.com/), [Fucking Readme](https://github.com/Niximkk/fuck-nemo#building-from-source) etc...
+You will figure it out.
+* Q: I cant compile it! :(
+  * Womp womp.

 ## Features
 [❕] No changes [❗] Changes